 You simply can't talk about telecom without finding your way to multi-protocol label switching (MPLS).
 No matter what our experts wrote, you jumped on it, especially when it addressed how to engineer for quality of service (QoS) and increased security.
 Here are the articles we think you can't live without:

-- Ethernet: Playing together to ensure quality of service
+- MPLS and Carrier Ethernet: Playing together to ensure quality of service

 - IP QoS: Two generations of class-of-service tools